 On November 1, 2011, the Administration entered into a payment plan agreement (the Agreement) with the Administration of the Employee's Retirement System of the Government of the Commonwealth of Puerto Rico for repayment of a debt amounting to \$15,340,620, at such date, corresponding to fiscal year 2010-2011.
 Beginning on November 15, 2011, the agreement calls for sixty (60) monthly installments of \$255,677 bearing no interest.
 Default payments of less than one year in default, will bear interest at 9%, and 12% for those in excess of one year.
-No payment plan has been agreed to for the repayment of the debt amounting to \$71 million from fiscal years from 2012 to 2016.
+The Agreement was paid in full in October 2016.
+No payment plan has been agreed to for the repayment of the debt amounting to \$99.6 million from fiscal years from 2012 to 2017.

-Note 8 - Employees' retirement plan
+Note 9 - Employees' retirement plan